top of page

 Directed by Phoebe White

-REVIEWS (of an earlier version of the play).
+REVIEWS (of an earlier version of Toxic).

 “Melanie Thompson's easy articulacy is engaging” “Fertile ground for debate in a way similar to Mamet’s “Oleanna” – where the lines and boundaries of morality are a valid subject for heated argument” “To say more would spoil the interest in this piece.
 Writing and acting are strong.”